RHEcosystemAppEng/regional-dr-trigger-operator/.github/CONTRIBUTING.md

 2. The repo owners will respond to your issue promptly.
 3. Fork the repo, develop and test your code changes.
 4. Submit a pull request.
-5. Make sure the PR title adhere to the [Conventional Commits Specifications](https://www.conventionalcommits.org/)
+5. Make sure the PR title adhere to the [Conventional Commits Specifications](https://www.conventionalcommits.org/).
+6. Keep each PR addressing only one concern.
+7. If the PR includes modifications to any of the manifests in [config](../config), consider modifying the _Chart_ manifests in the [chart repository][chart] in a related PR.

 ## Generating Code and Manifests